gristlabs/grist-help/help/ai-assistant.md

 ## AI Assistant for Self-hosters

-For self-hosters looking to connect their Grist instance, set the `OPENAI_API_KEY` environment variable.
+For self-hosters looking to connect their Grist instance, set the `OPENAI_API_KEY` [environment variable](https://github.com/gristlabs/grist-core/#environment-variables){:target="\_blank"}.
 Learn more about [self-managing Grist](self-managed.md).

 ## Pricing for AI Assistant

 Free personal and free team plans have 100 AI Assistant credits (or requests).
 For free team sites, that applies to the whole team.

-Pro plans include 100 AI Assistant credits per month.
+[Pro plans](https://www.getgrist.com/pricing/){:target="\_blank"} include 100 AI Assistant credits per month.
 The credits automatically top up to 100 every billing cycle.
 Credits apply to the whole team.
+It costs one credit per chat message sent.
 If you need more credits, there are two upgrade options:

-* 500 monthly credits for $10 per month (not per person)
+* 500 monthly credits for $10 per month (per team, not per person)
-* 2,000 monthly credits for $29 per month (not per person)
+* 2,000 monthly credits for $29 per month (per team, not per person)

 ## Best Practices